 Since the beginning, the Elm Grove Woman’s Club has grown and flourished.
 Our organization has provided funding and durable goods for local educational institutions, hospitals, charitable organizations, community-based activities, and the volunteer services of our village government.

 Today the dream lives on.
 The clubhouse, with its distinctive exterior and elegant interior, sits contentedly on Watertown Plank Road.
-Our club has opened its membership to all communities and has evolved throughout its history to reflect the women of today.
-Its current membership of over 170 members exemplifies diverse talents, outlooks, and broad interests while holding true to the organization’s original values and mission.
+Our club welcomes women from all communities and has evolved to reflect the women of today.
+The organization's membership of over 190 reflects a diversity of talents, outlooks, and interests while remaining true to its original mission and values.
 The spirit, energy, and generosity of those original 90 young women still prevail.